The Clicker ClubMy Life with DogsWhat Is Clicker Training?Quick TricksArticlesPicturesResourcesShop

 What do i need to start?

-Grab yourself a box clicker from your nearest pet shop and a bag full of really small but tasty treats.
+Grab yourself a box clicker from your nearest pet shop and a bag full of really small (pea sized are ideal) but tasty treats.
+Use something your dog doesnt usually get like hot dogs or cheese, stay away from mass produced pet shop treats, they arent yummy enough.

 What do i do now?